Travel Essentials Checklist (2026): What We Actually Pack

 Delays happen.
 Long transfers happen.
 We pack a few snacks that won’t melt or get crushed easily.
 A refillable water bottle is also a must for staying hydrated, especially on travel days.

-Tech and power
+Tech and Power Essentials

 Chargers for every device